modmonhq/modmon-docs/docs/intro.md

 It's inspired by [Lando](https://lando.dev), which simplifies *local* PHP development and Docker, and [Coolify](https://coolify.io).
 Modmon aims to simplify and unify production *and* local deployment of any app, running in containers or as a binary.
 It is heavily customizable depending on your needs and workflows (and hopes to become even more customizable over time).

-Modmon consists of a few components - we will overview those here.
+Modmon consists of a few components - we will overview those below.
+Read more about our vision of [self hosting here](/docs/use-cases/self-hosting).

 ## Software Components